 Balance

 Sweet water lily, a paddle so graceful.
 You know not of your balance, unconsciously stable.
 My heart is a daisy, covered in chains.
 No rest for the wicked, boldness remains.
 How I wish I could fly, grow all of the trees, fight for the people, know not of disease.
 My ignorance is a bliss, darkness and abyss.
 Light me a candle, can I handle?
 Pressing evils, doors of demise and windows of opportunity.
 Are my actions wise?
 Evil is seen, heard and spoken.
 The people have not yet awoken.
 A curse of words, my tears do weep.
 A glimmering dream of heavenly abundance.
 A scary nightmare, fearing of redundance.
-Why must i carry the burden of a million decisions?
+Why must I carry the burden of a million decisions?

 How can I know?
 Where should I go?
 Why do I have inhibitions?
 What is life?
 Where's my wife?
 Hide the knife?
 Balance is key.
 But where is the handle?

-• Author: ringdara (Offline Offline)
+• Author: Dara Ó Rinn (Offline Offline)

 • Published: November 2nd, 2023 05:38